CN Mould & Plastic Limited

 The Purpose of Mold Assembly

 Mold assembly involves integrating individually manufactured components—based on the mold's structural design, part relationships, and technical specifications—into a functional system according to a defined sequence and methodology.
-This process transforms precision parts into functional sub-assemblies and, ultimately, a production-ready mold.
+This process transforms precision parts into functional sub-assemblies and, ultimately, a production-ready mold for China injection mold manufacturer.

 Assembly is typically structured in three levels: